Required minimum distributions (RMDs)

 Required minimum distributions: The deal on RMDs

-Saving money in an Individual Retirement Account or a group retirement plan account, like a 401(k), is one of the best ways to prepare financially for retirement.
+Saving money in an Individual Retirement Account or a group retirement plan account, like a 401(k), can be one of the best ways to prepare financially for retirement.

-But there’s a provision in IRAs and 401(k)s that can trip up unsuspecting retirees.
-Known as required minimum distributions (RMDs), this rule requires retirees to start withdrawing money and paying taxes on these withdrawals when they reach a certain age.
+But there are rules applicable to IRAs and 401(k)s that can trip up unsuspecting retirees.
+Known as required minimum distributions (RMDs), the rules require retirees to start withdrawing money and paying taxes on these withdrawals when they reach a certain age.

-It’s important to consider RMDs when planning your retirement and taxes.
-They can impact various aspects of your retirement, including the account you withdraw from first and your tax burden during retirement.
+It’s important to consider RMDs when planning your retirement account withdrawals and taxes.
+They will factor into your planning, including which account you withdraw from first and your overall tax strategy in retirement.

-The required minimum distribution (RMD) rule states that when you reach a certain age — 73 (72 if you reached that age before December 31, 2022) — you must start withdrawing a minimum amount of money from certain tax-advantaged retirement plans.1
+The RMD rules require that when you reach a certain age — currently age 73 — you must start withdrawing a minimum amount of money from certain tax-advantaged retirement plans including IRAs.1

 The required amount is based on your account balance at the end of the previous year and an age-based life expectancy factor provided by the IRS.

-Like all funds withdrawn from qualified requirement accounts, RMDs are generally considered taxable income.
+Like all funds withdrawn from qualified requirement accounts, the portion of an RMD made up of pre-tax contributions and gains on those contributions are generally considered taxable income.
 Therefore, taking RMDs typically results in higher reported income on your tax return and, thus, higher income taxes during the year they are taken.

-The penalties for failing to comply with RMD provisions for IRAs and 401(k)s are steep, so it’s important to understand whether — and how much — RMDs are required in your situation.
+The penalties for failing to comply with RMD provisions for IRAs and 401(k)s can be steep, so it’s important to understand whether, and what amount in RMDs are required in your situation.

 Understanding RMDs and their significance

-RMDs can throw a wrench in your retirement planning in several ways.
+RMDs can affect retirement planning in several ways.
 First, it can force you to withdraw from one type of account over another during retirement.
-Maybe you’d prefer to withdraw from your Roth IRA or taxable brokerage account first, but RMDs dictate that starting at age 73, you withdraw from your pre-tax accounts.
+Maybe you’d prefer to withdraw from your Roth IRA or taxable brokerage account first, but the RMD rules dictate that you start withdrawing from your pre-tax accounts starting at age 73.

-RMDs can also require you to withdraw more from your retirement accounts than you may have been planning on.
-In this case, you could end up with a higher taxable income than you’d planned.
-Additionally, because taxes on your Social Security benefits are based on your taxable income, you could end up paying taxes on a larger portion of your Social Security.2
+RMDs can also require you to withdraw more from your retirement accounts than planned.
+In this case, you could end up with a higher taxable income.
+Additionally, because taxes on Social Security benefits are based on your taxable income, you could end up paying taxes on a larger portion of your Social Security.2

-So why exactly does the IRS require RMDs from our retirement accounts?
-After all, if it’s our hard-earned money, shouldn’t we get to decide when to withdraw it?
+So why exactly does the IRS require RMDs from retirement accounts?

 Contributions to your pre-tax retirement accounts, such as your traditional IRA and 401(k), are either tax-deductible or withheld from your paycheck before taxes.
 As a result, the IRS hasn’t collected income taxes on that money as it has your other earnings.
 And in many cases, the money then sits in your account for many decades, never having been taxed.

-RMDs allow the IRS to collect taxes on dollars it hasn’t been able to yet.
+RMDs allow the IRS to collect taxes on previously untaxed money.
 They also prevent people from using their 401(k)s and IRAs as a safeguard against taxation.

-Though RMDs can be inconvenient, they’re also something we’ll all have to contend with during retirement.
-It’s important to factor them into your retirement withdrawal strategy to help you plan for and manage your tax burden while avoiding any IRS penalties.
+It’s important to factor RMDs into your retirement withdrawal strategy to help you plan and manage your tax burden while avoiding any IRS penalties.

 Read more: Retirement income strategies: Get the most out of your retirement